Kenmare House: History

 On 26 August 1861, Valentine, Lord Castlerosse played host to Queen Victoria and Prince Albert at Killarney.
 The royal visit put Killarney on the map as a tourist resort and set the scene for the prosperity and popularity it enjoys today.
 It must also have been the Queen and Prince's last tour together, as the Prince died in December 1861.
 During the visit of Queen Victoria to Kenmare House, she chose the site of Killarney House, a vast Victorian-Tudor mansion, which was the successor to Kenmare House.
 In June 1866 King Leopold II of Belgium visited the Kenmares at Killarney.

 The original house was demolished in 1872 by the fourth Earl.
 The succeeding house was accidentally destroyed by fire in 1913 and never rebuilt; instead, the stable block of the original Kenmare House was converted into the present Killarney House, although the Brownes called it Kenmare House.
 During this time Edward VII and Queen Alexandra and, later, George V and Queen Mary paid visits to the Kenmares in the years before the First World War.

 Sir Edwin Lutyens (the architect for Lady Kenmare's brother, the 3rd Lord Revelstoke, at Lambay Castle on Lambay Island, County Dublin) advised Lord Kenmare to build the second Kenmare House in 1915.
 This house was later abandoned and sold in 1956 to John McShain when a new Kenmare House was built by the heir to the Browne estates, Beatrice Grosvenor (granddaughter of the Duke of Westminster).
 In 1974, the new manor which was constructed on the site of the former Killarney House by Grosvenor in 1956 was replaced.
 This last Kenmare House was built on the Killorglin Road, beside the Killarney golf course and the Castlerosse Hotel.

 The sale of Kenmare House in 1985 to Denis Kelleher marked the end of the Kenmare family's proprietary connection with Killarney after 450 years.

-A €7 million restoration was announced by Leo Varadkar in 2011.